 I want my old life back.
 Yes, I want my old life back.
 I want to be able to work and come home.
 I want to be able to help my husband provide for our family without getting sick.
-Why should lupus have to make that determination on whether we can do things with our life?
+Why should lupus determine whether we can do things with our life?

 Imagining life without lupus

 Sometimes I wonder what my life would be like if I did not have lupus.
-There are so many things lupus has drastically change my life for.
+There are so many ways lupus has drastically changed my life.
 Now that I decided to go back to school, I put on my big girl pants and wanted to see what online school life was like.
 It was more convenient than I ever thought.
 I can work on my own time.
-I have a full week to do my work the way I want to on my time.
-The work to me is so much easier and I can be a full-time mother to my daughter.
-But sometimes I look past all that and say, what if I can work and be a better person for my daughter?
+I have a full week to do my work how I want on my time.
+The work to me is so much easier, and I can be a full-time mother to my daughter.
+But sometimes, I look past all that and say, "what if I can work and be a better person for my daughter?"

 The financial strain of lupus

 Financially, lupus is starting to put a strain on me because sometimes I cannot afford my simple lifestyle.
 The money the government gives you to live off will not even cover rent in the society we live in today.
-When I started school, I made the determination to finish for a better life for me and my family.
-I know when I graduate and start working the money will start coming in.
-I told my husband for the first time in years that it felt good to be back in our own place and he said yes it does.
+When I started school, I was determined to finish for a better life for myself and my family.
+I know when I graduate and start working, the money will start coming in.
+I told my husband for the first time in years that it felt good to be back in our own place, and he said yes, it does.
 Lupus took that comfort from us.
-Lupus changed my life and my spouse's.
-He had to grow up even faster at a young age to help take care of me, which I completely appreciate him for that.
+Lupus changed me and my spouse's life.
+He had to grow up even faster at a young age to help take care of me, and I completely appreciate him for that.